open-rcp/rcp/docs/rcpc.md

-# RCP Client (rcpc)
+# RCP Client (rcpcli)

 ## Overview

-The RCP Client library (`rcpc`) provides a robust client implementation for connecting to RCPD servers.
+The RCP Client library (`rcpcli`) provides a robust client implementation for connecting to rcpdaemon servers.
 It manages connections, authentication, session handling, and provides both a library API and CLI interface for client operations.

 ## Features